gdepeute/dae.notes/cust.crisis24.md

 - See their assets, and threats to assets
 - Topo1
 - Always looking for more data to add to their platform
+- Currently has 15 customers, looking to hit 30 by the end of the year
+- Acquired by Crisis24 in January

+  - Being sold by the Crisis24 sales team

 - Got list of layers Mike is interested in, Michelle will work on the pricing
   - Population Density